OutSystems/docs-product/src/extensibility-and-integration/rest/consume-rest-apis/consume-a-rest-api.md

 tags: support-Integrations_Extensions-featured
 ---

-# Consume One or More REST API Methods
+# Consume one or more REST API methods

 Make sure you gather all the information you need from the REST API documentation before starting.
 You can also take a quick video tour about [Consuming a REST API in 10 minutes with OutSystems](https://youtu.be/gNyWIeJYfG0).